semrola/biomedical-imaging/beat-classifier/README.md

-Implemented algorithm from an article "Development of a Real-time QRS Beat Classifier Using a Nonlinear Trimmed Moving Averaging-based System"
+Implemented algorithm from article "Development of a Real-time QRS Beat Classifier Using a Nonlinear Trimmed Moving Averaging-based System"